School of Engineering and Applied Science

 - Bachelor of Science with a major in biomedical engineering

-- Bachelor of Science with a major in civil and environmental engineering
+- Bachelor of Science with a major in civil engineering

 - Bachelor of Science with a major in computer engineering